 I never say no to a bargain, particularly when it comes in the form of food, glorious food.
-A catch-up with my ex Ealing housemates came in the guise of sunday lunch and drinks at Tredwell’s in Covent Garden.
+A catch-up with my ex Ealing housemates came in the guise of sunday lunch and drinks at the AA London Restaurant of the Year; Tredwell’s.

 Helen’s ravioli of chicken and tarragon, parmesan and roast chicken sauce was never going to win in the looks department, but scored high on the taste front.